petehunt/sqlconfig/README.md

 keyword_categories.json  keywords.json  schema.sql
 ```

-Note that the JSON files are printed deterministically and in a format that's easy for `git diff` to work with.
+The JSON files are printed deterministically and in a format that's easy for `git diff` to work with.

-Note one of the advantages of using SQL is that it's harder to write a bad config.
+One of the advantages of using SQL is that it's harder to write a bad config.
 For example, if we delete a keyword category without deleting all the keywords in it, we get an error.

 ```
 $ sqlconfig --shell --dir example_config --overwrite